Close

 • COVID-19 Vaccination Disclosure

-• COVID-19 Vaccines for 12-17 year olds
+• COVID-19 Vaccines for School-aged Children

 • FAQs on Ontario School Closure

-• Learning Models for the 2022-2023 school year
+• Learning Models for the 2022-2023 School Year

 • Mask Wearing

-• Mental Health and Well-Being Resources for School Reopening
+• Mental Health & Well-Being Resources

 • Reopening Schools Information Session for Families